 please visit the Wallowa County Events Calendar.

-The lodge shares its lakefront setting with Wallowa Lake State Park, which offers trails, ranger talks, fishing and boating.
+The Wallowa River is our western property line, and once you cross the river you are entering Wallowa Lake State Park, which offers trails, ranger talks, fishing and boating.
 At Wallowa Lake Marina in the park you can rent stand-up paddle boards, rowboats, kayaks, motor boats and pontoon boats.

 As for hiking, a one-mile walk or drive from the lodge places you at the trailhead for three trails into the Eagle Cap Wilderness: the Chief Joseph, Aneroid Lake and West Fork trails.
 Waterfalls, mountain meadows, snow-capped peaks and wildlife will fill your camera’s memory card.

 The hike up the East Branch of the Wallowa River to Aneroid Lake is relatively strenuous but may be accomplished by most people, in season, within a half day.
 A more gentle day hike is up Hurricane Creek, on the west side of Chief Joseph Mountain, has even more flowery meadows than the East Fork hike.
 Ahead of you as you stroll through forests and meadows are Sacagawea Peak and the Matterhorn.
 A trail branches off the Hurricane Creek trail, ascends the valley to Echo Lake, in a small, glacially carved basin called a cirque.

 The Wallowa Lake Tramway, a short stroll from the lodge, lifts you 3,700 vertical feet to Mount Howard—a shortcut to the top of the wilderness.
 Bring your mountain bike or hiking shoes to explore or enjoy a meal at the top of the world.
 From Mount Howard, you can paraglide with (or without) an instructor with Wallowa Paragliding.